 Amir Sends Congratulations To President Of Bolivia

-Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al-Thani sent on Tuesday a cable of congratulations to President of the Plurinational State of Bolivia HE Luis Alberto Arce on the anniversary of his country's Independence Day.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Tuesday a cable of congratulations to President of the Plurinational State of Bolivia Luis Alberto Arce on the anniversary of his country's Independence Day.

 Legal Disclaimer: